-4 – Not always wearing Personal Protective Equipment (PPE) all the time!
-Laboratory chemicals can be very dangerous, and cross contamination from humans can affect the samples.
+4. Not wearing Personal Protective Equipment (PPE) all the time! – Laboratory chemicals can be very dangerous, and cross contamination from humans can affect the samples.
 PPE is required to be worn at all times.

-8 – Not consistent use of tools or equipment.
-The exact measurement between two different pieces of equipment can vary and can therefore not always be relied upon.
+8. Inconsistent use of tools or equipment – The exact measurement between two different pieces of equipment can vary and can therefore not always be relied upon.

-10 – Avoiding completion of refresher training.
-There is requirement to keep your knowledge and skills in GLP up to date to ensure that all experiments are conducted safely and responsibly to be in accordance with GLP law.
+10 – Avoiding completion of refresher training – There is a requirement to keep your knowledge and skills in GLP up to date, to ensure that all experiments are conducted safely and responsibly to be in accordance with GLP law.

 See our website for more information.